leanjscom/pubsub/examples/basic/README.md

 From the root directory of the project, type the following command:

 ```
-npm run deployments create [DEPLOYMENT_NAME] -- --config node_modules/pubsub/src/deploy.yaml
+npm run create-deployment [DEPLOYMENT_NAME]

 (first time)

-npm run deployments update [DEPLOYMENT_NAME] -- --config node_modules/pubsub/src/deploy.yaml
+npm run update-deployment [DEPLOYMENT_NAME]

 (second and later times)

 You should swap in a personal name for the deployment for DEPLOYMENT_NAME.

-Note the extra set of dashes (--) before --config; this is intentional.
-The two dashes tell NPM to pass the '--config' option to the target gcloud command rather than assume it is an option for NPM.
 ```
-Later you can use `npm run deployments ...` to manage this and other deployments.

-For example, if you have run a test deployment, you may wish to delete the deployment to avoid any charges.
-To do this, run `npm run deployments delete DEPLOYMENT_NAME`.
+You can add other `deployments` commands if they are supported by GCP.
+For example, `delete`, which you may wish to run and add to prevent unwanted charges if you have set up a test deployment.

 #### Publishing messages.